 6.2.2 Parameter Discussion

 Attachment 6.1 provides a list of the parameters, along with recommended ranges, that the modeler will typically adjust while calibrating a SimTraffic model.
 This list provides a good starting point for the parameter value adjustment.
-A complete list of the adjustable parameters for SimTraffic is available on the webpage (insert link here).
-Unless field data supports doing otherwise, modify only those parameters recommended as settings to adjust.
+A complete list of the adjustable parameters for SimTraffic is available on the BTO, Traffic Analysis, Modeling and Data Management webpage Unless field data supports doing otherwise, modify only those parameters recommended as settings to adjust.
 Obtain WisDOT staff approval prior to modifying non-recommended adjustment parameters.

-The following, taken from the Synchro Studio 10 User Guide (4), provides some helpful tips for calibrating a SimTraffic model.
+Refer to the Synchro Studio 10 User Guide (4), for some l tips on calibrating a SimTraffic model.

-Red light running is sometimes normal for driver types 8, 9 and 10 (the most aggressive drivers).
-Consider using longer yellow times especially on links with speeds above 35 mph.
-Also, consider increasing the Yellow Decel rate in the "Driver Parameters".
-Some red light running may be normal.

-The approach gap time in SimTraffic is generally less than the HCM style gap time because SimTraffic's gap time does not include the time it takes for the conflicting vehicles to clear the intersection.

-Use Flexible Yield Point with low volumes side streets, this allows intersections to function similar to a fully actuated signal.

-Area Type will affect Headway Factor.

 Departing from the Synchro/SimTraffic defaults may not be necessary to validate modeled traffic volumes at moderately congested locations.
-However, at highly congested locations, it may be necessary to modify the Synchro/SimTraffic defaults in order to calibrate and validate the traffic model.
-If validating to intersection queue data, minor adjustments to settings such as turning speeds (based on geometry of the intersection) or local headway factors (change in small increments only) may be needed to improve the locations with long queues.
+However, at highly congested locations, it may be necessary to modify the Synchro/SimTraffic defaults to calibrate and validate the traffic model.
+If validating to intersection queue data, the analyst may need to make minor adjustments to settings such as turning speeds (based on geometry of the intersection) or local headway factors (change in small increments only to improve the locations with long queues.

 6.2.3 Common Errors and Warnings